lukeolson13/capstone/README.md

 ### Per Item Prediction ###

-For the item prediction model, the goal was to be able to predict what an item's shrink value would be prior to a salesman entering the store.
+For the item prediction model, the goal was to be able to predict what an item's shrink would be prior to a salesman entering the store.
 To do this, all item level features were combined with store level features and public data.
-These features were then used to fit the multilayer perceptron model, one for each cluster.
+These features were then used to fit the multilayer perceptron model, one per cluster.
-These predictions were then compared against the actual values, and a Root-Mean-Square-Error (RMSE) calculated.
-This was compared against the naive RMSE, which assumed that the amount of shrink value for a particular item at a specific location would be the same as it was on the previous value.
+These predictions were then compared against the actual values, and a Root-Mean-Square Error (RMSE) was calculated.
+This was compared against the naive RMSE, which assumed that the amount of shrink for a particular item at a specific location would be the same as it was on the previous visit.
 The two are compared below:

 <p align="center">
 <img src="/images/pred_model_result.png" width="60%">